uchicago-cs/cmsc22000/website/project/warmup.rst

   - Your design involves fewer than three modules.
   - In general, if your design has major issues that would require a substantial refactoring.

+Additionally, you will have multiple opportunities to address any feedback we give you: you will get feedback on Design Warm-up #1 before Design Warm-up #2 is due and, after you get your graded Design Warm-up #2 back, you will be given a concrete list of issues that would need to be changed/improved, and will be allowed to make a resubmission to address those issues.

+Please note that, for the purposes of your final grade, the Design Warm-up only contributes one ESNU score: the score you get for Design Warm-up #2 (which, optionally, you can improve with a resubmission).
+Any feedback you receive after Design Warm-up #1 is just informational.

 ..
     Design Warm-up #2: Boardmaster 3000 (Part II)